GIXLabs/SAndC/Lab5/README.md

 1. Plug an Arduino into your prepared laptop.
 1. Using male-to-female jumper wires, connect Arduino with load cell HX711 chip via SPI with the following wiring:
-	1. Arduino pin 6 to HX711 CLK
+	1. Arduino pin 6 to HX711 SCK
-	1. Arduino pin 5 to HX711 DOUT
+	1. Arduino pin 5 to HX711 DT
 	1. Arduino pin 5V to HX711 VCC
 	1. Arduino pin GND to HX711 GND
 1. Download and run [pre-written sketch](scale_driver.ino) which can: